 The LEC meets several times a years to facilitate the business matters of Colonneh Lodge.
-All lodge officers and chapter chiefs (or designee) and their advisers are required to attend the LEC; however, all Arrowmen are welcome to attend this important planning and business meeting at 2:00 pm.
+All lodge officers and chapter chiefs (or designee) and their advisers are required to attend the LEC; however, all Arrowmen are welcome to attend this important planning and business meeting.

 Registered OA members in good standing with the BSA, SHAC and Colonneh Lodge will be able to commemorate our organization’s centennial by working to complete the Arrowman Service Award.
 This award, which some are referring to as “the sash patch,” will be recognized as one of the few patches that have ever been approved by the national Order of the Arrow committee to be worn on an OA sash.

 The purpose of the Arrowman Service Award (ASA) is to encourage Arrowmen to recommit themselves to the ideals of the Order, increase their level of service to their local unit and council, and participate in the 100th anniversary celebration of the OA.
 The award will have three categories of criteria with various requirements that Arrowmen can complete.
 These include components on personal growth, service to Scouting, and participation in the centennial celebration.

 Section Conclave is an annual event, where nine lodges from Southern Region Section 2-3 South get together for fellowship, competitions, and lots of fun while celebrating the traditions of the Order of the Arrow.
 Known as the Lone Star Fellowship (LSF), Arrowmen will have a blast participating in the numerous special events, games, over the top activities, ceremony and dance competitions, tubing on the river, awesome shows, patch trading and so much more.